 - Awesome Andy in She-Hulk.
 The poor guy doesn't have a face, so he communicates with a chalkboard he has hanging from his neck — even, at one point, after it had been broken in two!

-- The Rumor, for most of The Umbrella Academy: Dallas, communicates on a notepad, mostly with scathing sarcasm.
+- The Rumor, for most of the Dallas arc of The Umbrella Academy, communicates on a notepad, mostly with scathing sarcasm.
 She gets better just in time to use her power to resolve the plot, assassinate JFK, and save the world.

 - Jakko and Sekoila of Zany To The Max.
 When they first went to Acme Looniversity, they only spoke Finnish, holding up signs to translate.
 They spoke more English as the school year went on, and in Zany to the Max, they speak both languages fluently.